hubmapconsortium/software-docs/docs/faq.md

 </details>

-<details><summary>How do you plan to handle error fixes and updates?
-Will I be notified of these? </summary>
+<details><summary><b>How do you plan to handle error fixes and updates?
+Will I be notified of these? </b></summary>

+- You can submit a bug or request a new Data Portal feature through the form at https://hubmapconsortium.org/contact-form/.
+- For help with specific issues related to the portal, please contact the <a href="mailto:help@hubmapconsortium.org">HuBMAP Helpdesk</a> and submit a support ticket.
-You can submit a bug or request a new feature in the Data Portal through the form at https://hubmapconsortium.org/contact-form/.
-To be sure you are up-to-date on all HuBMAP news, including updates to the Data Portal, sign up for the mailing list at https://hubmapconsortium.org/hubmap-mailing-list.
+- To be sure you are up-to-date on all HuBMAP news, sign up for the mailing list at https://hubmapconsortium.org/hubmap-mailing-list.

 </details>